Altitude Information and Warning

 DEBUNKING TWO MYTHS

 1. "Fitness is not important.
 It doesn't matter how fit you are you can still get altitude illness"

 While the second sentence is true, we believe that fitness is still extremely important for a successful high-altitude expedition.
 The key to avoiding altitude illness is not to push yourself hard and over-exercise.
 Being as fit as possible will only help you acheive this.
 Get fit first, then take it easy when you are at altitude.

 It is important to stress that we have often seen altitude illness in otherwise fit people who are pre-disposed genetically to altitude illness.
 This is particularly a problem on a first visit to altitude, when people do not know what to expect in terms of effort, shortness of breath, headaches etc. We would advise everyone to go very cautiously on their first trip to altitude..

 2. "Climb High, Sleep Low"

-Another often used phrase that is not entirely correct.
-While it is certainly not a good idea to sleep any higher than necessary, you do need to sleep higher to acclimatise higher.
-It is very hard to climb a 6000m peak if you haven't slept above 4000m for a number of nights.
+... is another often used phrase that is not entirely correct.
+While it is certainly not a good idea to sleep any higher than necessary, you do need to sleep high to acclimatise for even higher altitudes.
+It is very hard (and potentially dangerous) to climb a 6000m peak if you haven't slept above 4000m for at least a few nights.

-Your acclimatisation level is a mix or average of the altitudes you have climbed, walked and slept at over the last week or two.
-So someone who sleeps 3 nights at 3000m then 3 nights at 4000m but does no exercise will be better acclimatised than someone who sleeps every night at 2000m, but walks every day for 5 or 6 hours at 3000-4000m.
+Think of your acclimatisation level as a mix, or average, of the altitudes you have climbed, walked and slept at over the last week or two.
+So someone who sleeps 3 nights at 3000m then 3 nights at 4000m but does no exercise will probably be better acclimatised than someone who sleeps every night at 1000m, but walks every day for 5 or 6 hours at 3000-4000m.